sayanything830/04-bitmap-project/lab-koko-kevin-melanie/README.md

 ##### Transform Functions:

-* random - takes each bit in the color array and assigns a random number (between 0 and 255) to the RGBa values.
+* `random` - takes each bit in the color array and assigns a random number (between 0 and 255) to the RGBa values.
 The new image file created will be different each time this function is called.

-* invert - alters the color array to the opposite RGBa value (ex: 255 becomes 0).
+* `invert` - alters the color array to the opposite RGBa value (ex: 255 becomes 0).

-* reverse - alters the pixel array and flips the image both vertically and horizontally.
+* `reverse` - alters the pixel array and flips the image both vertically and horizontally.

-* boostGreen - alters all green values in the color array to 255.
+* `boostGreen` - alters all green values in the color array to 255.

-* boostRed - alters all red values in the color array to 255.
+* `boostRed` - alters all red values in the color array to 255.

-* boostBlue - alters all blue values in the color array to 255.
+* `boostBlue` - alters all blue values in the color array to 255.

-* redChannel - alters each green and blue value in the color array to equal the red value.
+* `redChannel` - alters each green and blue value in the color array to equal the red value.
 This returns a grayscale image based on the red channel.

-* blackWhite - alters each red green and blue value in the color array to the average of all three and returns a grayscale image.
+* `blackWhite` - alters each red green and blue value in the color array to the average of all three and returns a grayscale image.

-* invert2 - alters every 4th bit in the color array to it's opposite value.
+* `invert2` - alters every 4th bit in the color array to it's opposite value.

-* invert3 - alters every 3rd bit in the color array to it's opposite value.
+* `invert3` - alters every 3rd bit in the color array to it's opposite value.

-* invert4 - alters every other bit in the color array to it's opposite value.
+* `invert4` - alters every other bit in the color array to it's opposite value.

 ## TESTING

-***
+---

 ### index.test.js

   - Test that the app wil not run without arguments.